Martin Bryant

-Martin John Bryant (born 7 May 1967) is an Australian mass murderer who shot and killed thirty-five people and injured twenty-three others in the Port Arthur massacre on 28 and 29 April 1996.
-He is currently serving thirty-five life sentences, and 1,035 years without the possibility of parole, at Risdon Prison in Hobart, Tasmania.
+Martin John Bryant (born 7 May 1967) is an Australian convicted mass murderer who perpetrated the Port Arthur massacre on 28 and 29 April 1996, in which he fatally shot 35 people and injured 23 others.
+He is currently serving 35 life sentences, and 1,652 years without the possibility of parole, at Risdon Prison in Hobart, Tasmania.

 Early life

 Martin Bryant was born on 7 May 1967 at Queen Alexandra Hospital in Hobart, Tasmania.
 He was the first child of Maurice and Carleen Bryant.
 Although his family's home was in Lenah Valley, Bryant spent some of his childhood at their beach home in Carnarvon Bay, adjacent to the Port Arthur Historic Site.
 In a 2011 interview, his mother recalled that, when he was very young, Bryant was an "annoying" and "different" child who frequently broke his toys.
 A psychiatrist who examined Bryant told the family that he would never be capable of holding down a job due to his aggravating behavior.
 In 1979, at age 12, Bryant was hospitalised at Royal Hobart Hospital from an injury caused by a firework accident.
 While in hospital, he was interviewed by a local television station.

 Locals later recalled abnormal behaviour by Bryant, such as pulling the snorkel from another boy while diving and cutting down trees on a neighbour's property.
 In 1973, at age 5, he started primary school at The Friends' School in Hobart.
-There Bryant was a disruptive and sometimes violent student who suffered severe bullying by other children.
+Bryant was a disruptive and sometimes violent student who suffered severe bullying by other children.
 He was described by teachers as being distant from reality and unemotional.
 After Bryant was suspended from New Town Primary School in 1977, psychological assessments noted that he tortured animals.
 He returned to school the following year with improved behaviour but persisted in teasing younger children.
 He was transferred to a special education unit at New Town High School in 1980, where he deteriorated both academically and behaviourally throughout his remaining school years.